 *How long can the dough set out on the counter?

 It must stay out for at least two hours loosely lidded until it rises and falls or flattens out.
 (Don’t punch this down—just leave it be.)
 This rising and falling apparently develops the gluten and replaces the kneading process.
 After the required two hour period, you can continue to let it set out on the counter (up to 18 hours total), or you can refrigerate it for up to 2 weeks.
 If you let it set out on the counter overnight, it will develop a hint of sourdough flavor, which I like.
 There is nothing in the recipe that will spoil, but the yeast continues to do its thing, creating a strong yeast odor that you will smell when you form the dough.
 It is not spoiled—the bread will be delicious!

 *When I shape the refrigerated dough into boules, how long do I let them rise before baking?

-Add an hour to the normal 40 minutes rising time for refrigerated dough, to let the dough warm up.
+Add an hour to the normal 40 minutes rising time, to let the dough warm up.
 It is easier to form refrigerated dough, so that is a benefit.

 Refrigerated dough: 1 hour 40 minutes rising.

 Non-refrigerated dough takes 40 minutes to rise.